 One phrase of that has been misunderstood by many religious people, and that is the statement that God “declared the end from the beginning.”

-There will be no literal end, or the eternal God's counsel could not "stand" forever, as it clearly states numerous times in the Bible.
+There will be no literal end, because if there was the eternal God's counsel could not "stand forever,” as it clearly states numerous times in the Bible.
 And scriptures actually tell us that this inequitable divided "kingdom" and this state of conflict will be replaced by a united, peaceful family of nations in God's "new kingdom," which "shall be set up on the earth and last forever, never to be destroyed," where "the meek shall inherit the earth" and turn "swords into plowshares."
 (Daniel 2:44; Daniel 7:14; Isaiah 2:4; Micah 4:3; Psalm 104:5; Matthew 5:3-9; John 16:7-15; Revelation 11:15, etc.)

 Unfortunately, many religious fundamentalist Christians misunderstand and interpret scriptures to fit their idea that the world will end.
 However, it is simply not true that the world will actually end.

 Jesus of Nazareth spoke of the end of the age he ushered in as the time when the world would see the signs signaling that the coming of the son of man was near -- the time when his prophecies and of all preceding prophets would be fulfilled -- the time when a divine revelation and divinely inspired judgement would resolve the conflicts and enable humanity to make peace, and establish the family of religions and a family of united nations with cooperating systems of government.